Paris Hilton: Screen and business ventures (2008–2011)

 In February 2010, Hilton participated in an advertising campaign for the Brazilian beer Devassa Bem Loura, whose slogan roughly translates into English as "very blonde bitch".
 As part of the campaign, she rode the brewery's float in the Rio Carnival.
 The critically acclaimed documentary Teenage Paparazzo, in which Hilton appeared, aired on HBO on September 27.
 She had her first voice-over role in the ABC made-for-television film The Dog Who Saved Christmas Vacation.
 The film aired on November 28, 2010 and attracted a respectable 2.611 million viewership.
-That year, Hilton launched her tenth fragrance, Tease, which was inspired by Marilyn Monroe, a footwear line in Las Vegas, and her motorcycle racing team in Spain.
+That year, Hilton launched a footwear line in Las Vegas and her motorcycle racing team in Spain.
 Her driver, Maverick Viñales, won the final race and finished third overall in the 2011 125cc Grand Prix motorcycle racing championship.

 On June 1, 2011, Hilton returned to reality television in Oxygen's The World According to Paris.
-Focused on her daily life, the series bought in lackluster ratings amid a controversial promotional campaign, which was attributed to Hilton's then-fading popularity in North America.
+Focused on her daily life, the series bought in lackluster ratings amid a controversial promotional campaign, which was attributed to her then-fading popularity in North America.
 Alessandra Stanley, for The New York Times, described her as an "attractive woman with proven talent for marketing and self-promotion, though as a reality heroine she seems a little passé [...] it's hard to see how she can recapture the kind of audience she enjoyed in her heyday—even by streaming her premiere live on Facebook".

-In 2011, she modeled for Triton during Brazil Fashion Week and for Andre Tan during Ukraine Fashion Week, and continued her endorsement and retail endeavours, introducing the Passport Collection, with perfumes inspired by cities such as Paris, South Beach and Tokyo, a mobile application which became available for iPhone and iPod touch, and footwear collections in Mexico City, and Istanbul.
-By November 2011, Hilton had opened several boutiques selling her products in Egypt, United Arab Emirates, India and Philippines.
+In 2011, Hilton modeled for Triton during Brazil Fashion Week and for Andre Tan during Ukraine Fashion Week, and continued her endorsement and retail endeavors, introducing a mobile application, which became available for iPhone and iPod touch, and footwear collections in Mexico City and Istanbul.
+Beginning in 2011, Hilton opened several boutiques selling her products in Egypt, United Arab Emirates, Saudi Arabia, India, Philippines, Malaysia, Peru, Colombia, and Chile.